sha2fiddy/btcpp-demo-2025/README.md

 ## 1 Dimension Models

 ### 1.1 DIM Date
 The date dimension model is part of the initial migrations and will be built automatically.
 This model contains one row per calendar date, with many helpful columns that can be used for analysis (e.g. `day_of_week`, `month_start_date`).
-This is a unique model where the primary surrogate key (`date_id`), a stringified date formatted as 'yyyymmdd'.
+This is a unique model where the primary surrogate key (`date_id`) is a stringified date, formatted as 'yyyymmdd'.

 #### Data Granularity
 - `date_id`